Takakiriy/brebase/README.md

     git add .
     git commit -m "A1"

-Commit graph after `git commit`:
+Commit graph after `git commit` (new on the right):

     F - A

 ### When your branch A is AHEAD of main feature branch F

-Move feature branch F to the current commit position on branch A.
+If you run `brebase push` command, feature branch F moves to the current commit position on branch A.

 Commit graph before `brebase push`: